PavelMakei/task4/README.md

+This project is a final task on a cource JAVA WEB by EPAM.

 INTERNET SHOP

-Project is a part of education task.

 Functional opportunities by roles.